ElectroSoul-Technologies/ElectroSoul_RS485_master_Library/README.md

 **Additional Library Features**
   * Can generate CRC ✅
   * Validate CRC in receiving packet (Note: if CRC fail you will get -88.88) ✅
-  * You can set Timeout from .h file default 1 Sec (Note: if  Timeout ocures you will get -99.99) ✅
+  * You can set Timeout from .h file default 1 Sec (Note: if  Timeout occurs you will get -99.99) ✅

 # Products that use this Library

-* [ElectroSoul ESP32-RS485 Modbus Gateway](https://www.tindie.com/products/electrosoul/esp32-rs485-modbus-gateway/)- ElectroSoul ESP32-RS485 Modbus Gateway is an small and low power easy to use Industrial standard RS485 Modebus Gateway.
-You can use our device and liberary to make your Arduino Based Industrial 4.0 project.
+* [ElectroSoul ESP32-RS485 Modbus Gateway](https://www.tindie.com/products/electrosoul/esp32-rs485-modbus-gateway/)- ElectroSoul ESP32-RS485 Modbus Gateway is a small and low power easy to use Industrial standard RS485 Modbus Gateway.
+You can use our device and library to make your Arduino Based Industrial 4.0 project.
-You can easily fetch data over RS485 and also write data with RS485 to any slave devices which supports RS485 such as MFM(multi function meter), AC drive, Solar Inverters etc. For more technical detail about [ElectroSoul ESP32-RS485 Gateway.](https://github.com/ElectroSoul-Technologies/ESP32-RS485_Gateway)
+You can easily fetch data over RS485 and also write data with RS485 to any slave devices which support RS485 such as MFM(multi-function meter), AC drive, Solar Inverters, etc. For more technical detail about [ElectroSoul ESP32-RS485 Gateway.](https://github.com/ElectroSoul-Technologies/ESP32-RS485_Gateway)

 **Repository Contents**